Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ```

 The above code is our base structure, moving forward.
 We will do
-very little work in `fn main()` which includes making our
+very little work in `fn main()`, which includes making our
 application up and running (also running the main Event Loop).
-The heart of the whole application will lie within `struct Renderer`
+The heart of the whole application lies within `struct Renderer`
-and all it's implementations (Do note, in a real-world project
+and all it's implementations (Do note, in a real-world project,
 you should properly plan and structure your application).

 **Lines 10-15**: are conditional imports, depending on